 Considering Netgear’s other well-known Orbi mesh family, it’s a bit hard for me to find the right place to put the MK63 at first.
 After all, it’s a dual-band system seemingly without anything new to offer.

-So here’s the bottom line: If you’re looking for budget Wi-Fi 6 mesh system for a home with a relatively modest Internet connection, or one with wired with network cables, the Netgear Nighthawk MK63 is an excellent buy.
+So here’s the bottom line: If you’re looking for a budget Wi-Fi 6 mesh system for a home with a relatively modest Internet connection or one with wired with network cables, the Netgear Nighthawk MK63 is an excellent buy.
 Just make sure you have a little patience for its potentially problematic initial setup process.

 Netgear Nighthawk Mesh Dual-band Wi-Fi 6 System (MK63)

 - Reliable performance, excellent coverage

 - Wired backhaul support

 - Limited number of ports, switch required for wired backhaul configuration